 - Implement an intervention or program.

 - Promote physical activity with a Christian worldview when applicable.

-The student will be presented with a Case Study scenario and required to demonstrate his/her knowledge from the Reading & Study material.
-The response must be at least 500 words and include at least 2 scholarly references in current APA format in addition to the course textbook and the Bible.
+The student will be presented with a Case Study scenario and required to demonstrate his/her knowledge from the Learn material.

 The student will write a speech advocating his/her position on the importance of physical activity in schools.
-The student will then record a 4–7-minute video of his/her speech as though presenting it to a group or school board.
-The student must cite at least 5 scholarly references that support the speech.
+The student will then record a 4–7 minute video of his/her speech as though presenting it to a group or school board.

 The student will design/create an interactive game (board, computer, brain, etc.) based on a provided prompt.
 The game may be created using a variety of online tools of the student’s choosing and must be playable for at least 10 minutes.
 The goal of the game is to address the needs set forth in the prompt while being instructive, fun, and unique.